AnthonyCxx/Notes-and-Writeups/C/Control Flow/Keywords.md

 algorithm.
 Regardless, for the most part, _goto_ statements are a clear indicator of poor code structure and make maintaining codebases exceptionally difficult. <br />

 Here is an article worth reading, regardless of its age: [Donald Knuth: Structured Programming with _goto_ Statements](https://www.scribd.com/document/38873257/Knuth-1974-Structured-Programming-With-Go-to-Statements). <br /> Keep in mind that this was written in a time when programming languages lacked good structure, and _goto_ statements were often the only option for unconditional jumps.
-Nowadays, this is not true. <br />
+Nowadays, this is not true, so take the arguments with a grain of salt. <br />

 As you should always have both sides, here is a [A Case Against Goto Statements](https://www.cs.utexas.edu/users/EWD/ewd02xx/EWD215.PDF).